Home

 • John Patterson invested in and purchased the National Manufacturing Company, along with the rights to James Ritty’s Incorruptible Cashier.

-• To better his company, Patterson created an intricate system of management to allow him to monitor and train company salesman, which eventually developed into the first sales training school.
+• To better his company, Patterson created an intricate system of management to allow him to monitor and train company salesmen, which eventually developed into the first sales training school.

 • While Patterson was known to be compassionate to his employees, he also had a bad habit of firing employees over trivial matters.
 He’s quoted as saying, “Anybody who can’t handle a horse can’t handle a man,” as a reason for termination.